I’m super excited to share with you all you need to do to get employed in the establishment of your choice.

 Longer cover letters will serve personal trainers with more experience far better than someone just starting out.

 Let’s look at a quick breakdown of what an extended cover letter should include.

-Other than your address, the address and title of the person you are sending it to and a greeting, a longer cover letter can include:
+Other than your address, the address and title of the person you are sending it to, and a greeting, a longer cover letter can include the following:

 Introduction and the hook

 This is a short paragraph where you butter up the company a little.